bram2w/baserow/docs/index.md

 ## Guides

-Need some help with setting things up?
+Need some help with setting things up or understanding how Baserow works?

 * [Running Locally](guides/running-baserow-locally.md): A step-by-step guide to run Baserow on your computer.